WentaoZhan1998/WentaoZhan1998.github.io/_pages/projects.md

 ## Neural Networks for Geospatial Data

 Analysis of geospatial data has traditionally been model-based, with a fixed mean model, customarily specified as a linear regression on the covariates, and a Gaussian process covariance model, encoding the spatial dependence.
-While non-linear machine learning algorithms like neural networks are increasingly being used for spatial analysis.
 We propose **NN-GLS** that embeds neural networks directly within the traditional Gaussian process (GP) geostatistical model to accommodate non-linear mean functions while retaining all other advantages of GP, like explicit modeling of the spatial covariance and predicting at new locations via kriging.

 We provide the first large-sample results for any neural network algorithm for irregular spatial data, including the consistency and finite sample concentration rates which quantifies the need to accurately model the spatial covariance in neural networks for dependent data.

-In both fixed effect estimation and spatial prediction tasks, NN-GLS provides superior performance over other competing methods.
+NN-GLS admits a representation as a special type of graph neural network, which takes kriging weights for graph convolution.
+The idea can be easily generalized to a wider range of deep-learning approach, which led to "spatially-informed deep-learning" as a promising future direction.

 **Related publications**
+- Zhan, W., & Datta, A. (2024).
+Neural networks for geospatial data.
+Journal of the American Statistical Association, 1–21.

 <div style="display: flex; justify-content: space-around;">
   <figure>
-    {% include figure.liquid path="assets/img/MISE_dim5_main.png" alt="Image 1 description" width="45%" %}
+    {% include figure.liquid path="assets/img/real_3.png" width="95%" caption='Prediction interval from NN-GLS' %}
-    <figcaption style="display: none;">Image 1 description</figcaption>
   </figure>
   <figure>
-    {% include figure.liquid path="assets/img/MISE_dim5_main.png" alt="Image 2 description" width="45%" %}
+    {% include figure.liquid path="assets/img/MISE_dim5_main.png" width="95%" caption='Estimation performance for NN-GLS' %}
-    <figcaption style="display: none;">Image 2 description</figcaption>
   </figure>
 </div>